 With an average graduation time of 5 years and stipend support throughout your training, we are confident you will find that the Texas A&M Medical Science Graduate Program will provide a wide spectrum of exciting research opportunities and prepare you for a successful career upon graduation.

 The Medical Science Graduate Program administered through the College of Medicine is focused primarily on training Ph.D. students.
-Applications for the fall semester are requested by December 15th.
-The application fee can be waived if you apply by December 1st and meet the following minimal criteria:

 An applicant's file must be complete (application, official transcripts, test scores, fee and 3 letters of recommendation) before it will be reviewed by the admissions committee.
 A four-year baccalaureate degree from an accredited university is required.